leoconstancio/restapi-tasks/README.md

 # About
-REST API with Python, Django and Django REST Framework.
+Rest api with Django, DRF and Vue.JS.

 ## Requirements